Global slowdown, austerity to constrain UK economy - BCC

 "The fact remains that growth is still too weak.
 We are calling for decisive action in the Autumn Statement.
 Business wants a hybrid strategy that delivers both deficit reduction and (economic) growth," said John Longworth, BCC Director General.

-Public sector net borrowing in the 2012-13 year will be 104.1 billion pounds, the BCC said, around 12 billion higher than the Office for Budget Responsibility, an independent fiscal forecasting body, predicted in March.
+Public sector net borrowing in the 2012-13 year will be 104.1 billion pounds ($166.8 billion), the BCC said, around 12 billion higher than the Office for Budget Responsibility, an independent fiscal forecasting body, predicted in March.

 The trade group, representing firms employing more than one in five private-sector workers in Britain, said unemployment was likely to peak at around 8.1 percent in the final months of next year partly due to job losses in the public sector.